LiorSinai/liorsinai.github.io/_posts/2024-08-19-micrograd-5-mlp.md

 \end{cases}
 $$

-This is simply a broadcast of the `max` function:
+This can be realised as a broadcast of the `max` function:

 {% highlight julia %}
 relu(x::AbstractArray) = max.(0, x)